Called to Serve

 These classes are part of the People of God framework, in which young people are asked to discern how they are asked to live as people of God.

 The Diocesan Education Department, in collaboration with teaching staff from across the Diocese, have created specific resources to enable teachers to creatively explore and reflect upon the Sacrament of Confirmation.
-These resources will begin to appear on the website from November and the full range will be available for use by teachers at the appropriate time in the Spring term.

 Young people will be asked to identify the Gifts of the Holy Spirit, and consider how these gifts are lived out in everyday life.
 At all stages of this discussion young people will be asked to draw upon their real life experiences and try to discover how the Holy Spirit was active in those experiences.
 Thus, they will be taking part in the process of research, revelation and response.